Annual GHG Emissions

 Annual GHG Emissions over Change in Square Footage

-Despite a 17 percent increase in square footage across state facilities, overall emissions have declined 28% and emissions per square foot have decreased 39 percent from the LBE baseline year through Fiscal Year 2017.
+Despite an 20 percent increase in square footage (SF) across state facilities, overall GHG emissions have declined 31% and GHG emissions per square foot have decreased 43 percent from the LBE baseline year through Fiscal Year 2019.

-*LBE does not track square footage or EUI for 5 of the 49 state partners, due to the nature of energy and facility use at these sites.
+*LBE does not track square footage or EUI for 5 of the 49 state partners, due to the nature of energy and facility use at these sites, thus the emission reductions values may vary from overall portfolio emissions.

 GHG Emissions by Fuel

-In the LBE Baseline (FY02-FY04 average), grid electricity was by far the largest contributor to total GHG emissions, comprising 51% of total emissions, with fuel oil and coal contributing 21% and 5% of emissions, respectively.
-Natural gas comprised 16% of the fuel portfolio, while vehicle fuels comprised 6% of total emissions.
+In FY04, grid electricity was by far the largest contributor to total GHG emissions, comprising 50% of total emissions, with fuel oil and coal contributing 22% and 6% of emissions, respectively.
+Natural gas comprised 15% of the fuel portfolio, while vehicle fuels comprised 6% of total emissions.

-Natural gas contributions to GHG emissions climbed to 45% of total emissions, with the contribution from electricity falling slightly, to 41%.
-Emissions from fuel oil decreased significantly to just 4% of total emissions, while coal was eliminated from the state portfolio entirely.
-Emissions from vehicle fuels have remained relatively stable over time.
+Natural gas contributions to GHG emissions climbed to 48% of total emissions, with the contribution from electricity falling to 36%.
+Emissions from fuel oil decreased significantly to just 6% of total emissions, while coal was eliminated from the state portfolio entirely.
+Emissions from vehicle fuels increased lightly to 9%.